 Our proposed private multi-party protocol and trust model are useful for general access control in a decentralized environment.
-In this paper, we describe how it can be used for deriving point values in the existing point-based trust management model [43], which was proposed for the privacy protection of sensitive information in open environments.
-We briefly introduce the pointbased model next.
+In this paper, we describe how it can be used for deriving point values in the existing point-based trust management model [44], which was proposed for the privacy protection of sensitive information in open environments.
+Similar concepts of risk management and tokenized trust system can be found in a recent JASON report [29].
+We briefly introduce the point-based model.

-A. Point-Based Trust Management
+4.1 Point-Based Trust Management

-In the point-based trust management model [43], the authorization policies of a resource owner define an access threshold for each of its resources.
+In the point-based trust management model [44], the authorization policies of a resource owner define an access threshold for each of its resources.
 The threshold is the minimum number of points required for a requester to access that resource.
 For example, accessing a medical database might require fifty points.
 The resource owner also defines a point value for each type of credential, which denotes the number of points or credits a requester obtains if a type of credential is disclosed.
 For example, a valid ACM membership might have ten points.
 This means that a user can disclose his or her ACM membership credential in exchange for ten points.
 (This is called a trust management model as opposed to an access control model, because the resource owner does not know the identities or role assignments of requesters a priori as in conventional access control settings.)

-Each user defines a sensitivity score for each of their credentials.
-The sensitivity score represents the unwillingness to disclose a credential.
-For example, Alice may give a sensitivity score of ten to her college ID, and give fifty to her credit card.
-The user is granted access to a certain resource if the access threshold is met and all of the disclosed credentials are valid.
+Each user defines a privacy score for each of their credentials.
+The privacy score represents the inverse of the willingness to disclose a credential.
+For example, Alice may give a privacy score of ten to her college ID, and give fifty to her credit card.
+The user is granted access to a certain resource if the access point threshold is met and all of the disclosed credentials are valid.
 Otherwise, the access is denied.
 From the requester's point of view, one central question is how to fulfill the access threshold while disclosing the least amount of sensitive information.